 Families can lower the risk of COVID-19 transmission during get-togethers, even with kids too young to get the vaccine yet.
 They key is taking some extra precautions.

 We are all ready for a return to our normal, including familiar family traditions like backyard barbeques and birthday parties.
-Anyone over age 12 can now receive COVID-19 vaccines in the United States, making it safe for small groups of fully vaccinated people to gather.
-While vaccines are not yet authorized for younger teens and children, extra safety steps can help keep them safe.
+Anyone age 5 and older can now receive COVID-19 vaccines in the United States, making it safe for fully vaccinated people to gather.
+While vaccines are not yet authorized for younger children, extra safety steps can help keep them safe.

 Some tips to keep in mind if hosting a gathering for your child: